apache/ignite-3/modules/catalog-compaction/README.md

 Catalog compaction consists of two main stages:

 1. **Replicas update**.
-Updates all replication groups with preset minimum begin time among all active RW transactions in the cluster.
+Updates all replication groups with preset minimum begin time among all active read-write transactions in the cluster.
 After some time (see below for details) these timestamps are published and become available for the next phase.

 2. **Compaction**.
 By using the timestamps published on the previous stage coordinator calculates the minimum required version of the catalog and performs compaction.

 Publishing timestamps can take a long time, and the success of compaction depends on more than just these timestamps.
 That's why both stages run in parallel.
 Thus, the compaction